 A THOUGHT FOR TODAY:

 In 1990, we were living and working on board the M.V Logos II, when I first bought Max E. Anders book, QuieTimes.
-It’s covers 365 chapters of the Bible in a year and on May 19th it covers the story of Hannah.
-Years went by and I’d almost forgotten my prayer and promises over our son’s life.
-When he was seventeen, Michael moved back to his “first home”, to work as a deckhand aboard the Logos II in the Caribbean.
+It covers 365 chapters of the Bible in a year and on May 19th it covers the story of Hannah.
+Years went by and I had almost forgotten my prayer and promises over our son’s life.
+When he was seventeen, Michael moved back to his ‘first home’, to work as a deckhand aboard the Logos II.
 Then, on May 19th 2008, his Chief Engineer (and our close friend) passed away unexpectedly.
-Within 18 months, the ship’s doctor, Captain and our Michael had all passed away from us.
+Then the ship’s doctor, Captain and our Michael all passed away from us within 18 months.

 So today’s date, and Hannah’s story, will remain for me a catalyst for the memory of joyful gain and exquisite pain.
-In grievous despair, Hannah turned to God. [v10-16] So the question for me today is: When utter misery hits – and something/someone seems to “rub salt into the wound” – will the anger, confusion and grief be a catalyst for dragging me to destruction?
+In grievous despair, Hannah turned to God. [v10-16] So the question for me today is: When utter misery hits, and something or someone seems to rub salt into the wound, will the anger, confusion and grief be a catalyst for dragging me to destruction?
 Will it pin me to a stand-still?
 Or will it become catalytic pain propelling me towards to the One who created me to be like Him?